DataBy-Megharaj/Netflix_SQL_Project/README.md

 ## Project Overview

 This project analyzes Netflix Movies and TV Shows data using PostgreSQL.
-# Netflix Data Analysis using SQL

-## Project Overview

-This project analyzes Netflix Movies and TV Shows data using PostgreSQL.

 The objective is to solve real-world business problems and generate insights from Netflix content using SQL.